patruff/hearthbreaker/readme.md

 ### Pat edits 4

-Spent some more time looking into the XML parsing.
-There is a concept of turns, the XML basically loads up in chronological order and so you can know which player is which, which cards were the starting cards, and which cards were mulliganned (this will be a bit tricky, need to keep track of the original cards and the cards drawn and see the difference).

-My rough notes on this are below:

 Hearthstone XML notes (how replays work)

 Example matchup is me as Miracle Rogue V. Chris6 as a Druid